London Fashion Week Has a Body Diversity Problem

 “I was a straight-sized model for years and ended up quitting entirely as I could never keep my weight low enough to please my many agents, even when religiously eating 800 calories a day,” says Bridge model Thea Carley.
 “I feel great now, and the industry is changing slowly.
 But it’s still shitty that I miss out on so much work because I choose to be my optimum weight.”

-If models aren’t outright rejected, they may be padded to create a conventionally desirable hourglass effect — a shape flaunted by tokenized sex symbols like Graham and Ultimate Apocryphally Plus-Size Body Justifier Marilyn Monroe, and one not linked quite as intimately to the gluttony, sloth, and other vices that Fashion so often associates with plus or “in between” shapes.
+If models aren’t outright rejected, they may be padded to create a conventionally desirable hourglass effect — a shape flaunted by tokenized sex symbols like Ashley Graham and Ultimate Apocryphally Plus-Size Body Justifier Marilyn Monroe, and one not linked quite as intimately to the gluttony, sloth, and other vices that Fashion so often associates with plus or “in between” shapes.

 “It’s like the designers want your face, but on a bigger body,” says Bridge’s Rachael Williams of the practice.
 “At the same time, as an in-between size, I’m also told that I’m too big for runway.
 It mentally affects you to hear that your body isn’t acceptable in any way, and that sucks.”